mixer/Typo.js2/README.md

 Typo.js is a JavaScript spellchecker that uses Hunspell-style dictionaries.
-This project, Typo.js2 is a modified version which includes performance enhancements and webworker support.
+This project, Typo.js2 is a modified version which includes performance enhancements (a FAROO checking algorithm) and webworker support.

 Usage
 =====